ldclakmal/module-committer/committer/Module.md

 #### Setup GMail account

-- If you want to print GMail report, you have to follow these steps.
+- Please follow these steps if and only if you want to print GMail report.
+Otherwise move to section [How to Run](##how-to-run).

     1. Get OAuth 2.0 credentials for your GMail account.
 The following guide will help you get obtain the token.